BernhardWerner/cindy_tools/tools/packages/animation/README.md

     durationN, pauseN
 ];
 ```
 You must have an even number of entries, i.e., end with a pause.
 Set `startDelay` to have a pause at the very start.
+By default, this will setup will create animation tracks that run in sequence.
+If you want overlapping animations, there are two main cases:
+- For very simple overlaps, you can set the appropriate pauses to be negative.
+Just make sure that the track that ends last is also last in the list to ensure that the following tracks are handled correctly.
+- If you want titghtly linked animations to be slightly offset -- e.g. when drawing grid lines -- use the function `timeOffset` to create these offset within a single track that covers the whole animation.

 For every animation track, you get a progress variable `t1`, ..., `tN` that runs from 0 to 1 during its run.